gnroussos/general/README.md

 A high resolution timer class (WIN32 API)

 ###- reverse int
-Reverse digits of an integer (negative / positive & checks for overflow)
+Reverses digits of an integer (negative / positive & checks for overflow)

 ###- palindrome int
 Determines if an integer is palindrome